-In fetal circulation the foramen ovale provides the necessary anatomical and functional communication between the right and left atriums.
-The foramen ovale closes after birth in ~70% of people due to increased left atrial pressures; in the remaining individuals, it remains patent, which is considered a normal anatomical variant.
+In fetal circulation the foramen ovale provides the necessary anatomic and functional communication between the right and left atria.
+The foramen ovale closes after birth in ~75% of people due to increased left atrial pressures; in others it remains patent and is considered a normal anatomic variant.

-A patent foramen ovale (PFO) can cause an interatrial, mainly right-to-left shunt, which can predispose to paradoxical embolism, orthodeoxia-platypnea syndrome in susceptible patients, and decompression sickness in divers.
-The role of PFOs in pathophysiology of migraines is not well established, however its association has been implicated in a number of studies.
+A patent foramen ovale (PFO) can cause interatrial, mainly right-to-left shunting, which can predispose to paradoxical embolization, orthodeoxia-platypnea syndrome (dyspnea and arterial desaturation in the upright position with improvement in the supine position) in susceptible patients, and decompression sickness in divers.
+The role of PFOs in pathophysiology of migraines is not well established, however its association has been implicated in a number of retrospective studies.

 Clinical Features and DiagnosisTop